nkc98/U6614_final_project/project_checklist.md

 # Write Up for Findings and Conclusion

 Basically just need to put our findings into words.
 Conclusion section needs a lot of work, especially discussion of limitations and implications of findings.
-See (feedback document){Feedback-Neil-Nicole.docx} for specifics.
+See [feedback document](Feedback-Neil-Nicole.docx) for specifics.

 # Change Regression Specification to Event-Study (Opposed to Diff-in-Diff)